Wrangell, Alaska: 19th century

 Wrangell was founded by Russians as one of the oldest non-Native settlements in Alaska.
 They started trading for furs with area Tlingit in 1811 at the site of present-day Wrangell.
-In 1834, Baron Ferdinand Petrovich Wrangel, then head of Russian government interests in Russian America, ordered a stockade built near the Naanyaa.aayí clan house of Chief Shakes, called Shéiksh Hídi.
-This house was located about 13 mi north of Old Wrangell, on a small island in the middle of what is today Wrangell Harbor.
+In 1834, Baron Ferdinand Friedrich Wrangel, then head of Russian government interests in Russian America, ordered a stockade built near the Naanyaa.aayí clan house of Chief Shakes, called Shéiksh Hídi.
+This house was located about 18 mi north of Old Wrangell, on a small island in the middle of what is today Wrangell Harbor.
 The stockade, named Redoubt Saint Dionysius (Редутъ Санктъ Дионисіусъ), was founded at the location of present-day Wrangell and stood near the end of the small peninsula that forms the northeastern side of the mouth of the harbor.

 The British Hudson's Bay Company (HBC) leased the fort in 1839 and named the stockade Fort Stikine.
 The Tlingit had used the Stikine River as a trade route to the interior since ancient times, and they protested when the Hudson's Bay Company began to use their trade routes.
 Two epidemics of smallpox in 1836 and 1840 reduced the Tlingit population in the area by half, as they had no acquired immunity, and silenced most of the protest.

 The HBC abandoned the fort in 1849 after the area's stocks of sea otter and beaver were depleted, thus ending the fur trade.
 Fort Stikine remained under British rule until Alaska's purchase by the United States in 1867.
 In 1868, the U.S. built a military post called Fort Wrangell at the site, and it remained active until 1877.
 The community around the post continued to grow through commerce with prospectors in the gold rushes of 1861, 1874-77, and 1897.
 As in Skagway, businessmen looking to make money off the miners built many gambling halls, dance halls, and bars.
 Thousands of miners traveled up the Stikine River into the Cassiar District of British Columbia during 1874, and again to the Klondike in 1897.